 I have chosen to construct work using a reduced or minimal palette and brush work.
 I am interested in duality and use opposite elements including black, white, dot and line and horizontals and verticals.
-Line has always mattered and varies by brush weight or pressure and speed and transgressions from the true horizontal and vertical of the picture plain.
+Line has always mattered and varies by brush weight or pressure and speed and transgressions from the true horizontal and vertical of the picture plane.
 The meaning of my work lies in the methodology and my choice of materials particularly evident in my painterly patterning and the employment of economy and directness intrinsic to the Australian tradition to ‘make do’.
 Natural environmental processes including weathering, architectural details and ‘found marks’ observed on surfaces in the city also inform the work.
 Each step of my painting process is intuitive and repetitive until the work is imbued with a sense of harmony and balance.

 Brooks has held over twenty five solo exhibitions and has participated in shows in public, university, commercial and artist runs spaces including art fairs nationally and in the US, UK, The Netherlands, Italy, Germany, China, New Zealand, Poland and Greece.
 She has been selected several times as a finalist for the Fleurieu Art Prize and the Tattersall’s Landscape Art Prize, and finalist in the Kedumba Drawing Award and Alice Prize and awarded a BP Acquisitive Award in 1992 and an Australia Council Grant in 1991.
 Her work is held in the collection of the Neubrandenburg Museum, Germany and private and corporate collections around the world.
 For more than ten years her works have been incorporated into homes designed by leading interior designers and architects (including award winning interiors).
 In 2018 she completed two major commissions for the Westin, Perth and Four Points by Sheraton, Central Park, Sydney.
 Brooks is currently represented in Australia (VIC, QLD, NSW, WA), Connecticut (USA) and the United Kingdom.

 Tacit Galleries, Melbourne 2019